digitalearthafrica/deafrica-docs/sandbox/userfaq.rst

 Dask-enabled notebooks may throw errors such as "No space left on device".
 This is caused by Dask spilling data to disk when memory limits are reached.

-Here we suggest trying the following options:
+We suggest trying the following options:

    1. Edit the Dask config file to prevent spilling to disk.
    Open a Terminal from the Sandbox Launcher.
 Using ``vi`` or another text